-- --Thus, with regard to democracy, our students experience the rigors of elections for School Council, they engage in active debates concerning contemporary social and moral issues, and they enjoy discussions and initiatives that proceed from the individual House meetings.
-During these, for instance, they may discuss and vote on which charity to support at Christmas and at other times. - --Respect for the rule of law is developed through their inculcating the axiom that 'there is no such thing as freedom without responsibility.'
+- --Thus, with regard to democracy, our students experience the rigors of elections for School Council, they engage in active debates concerning contemporary social and moral issues, and they enjoy discussions and initiatives that proceed from the tutor periods. - --Respect for the rule of law is developed through their inculcating the axiom that 'there is no such thing as freedom without responsibility.'
 Thus, our students understand that the school, like any other country or organisation, must be grounded in rules/laws for the good of the whole.
-Accordingly, our students must accept and adhere to rules that overall are intended to ensure collective fairness and well-being-but they are also encouraged to offer what may be alternative opinions that at the very least will receive a fair hearing. - --Individual liberty and mutual respect are concepts that are particularly germane to a school and particularly to one that offers boarding.
+Accordingly, our students must accept and adhere to rules that overall are intended to ensure collective fairness and well-being-but they are also encouraged to offer what may be alternative opinions that at the very least will receive a fair hearing. - --Individual liberty and mutual respect are concepts that are particularly germane to a school.
 In essence, it is appreciated that while individual liberty can in many instances be encouraged and applauded, there are other times when it may threaten the needs of the many.
-Accordingly, students at CAEA are given frequent opportunities in areas as diverse as sports and Fire Crew to achieve on individual levels, but they are also expected to balance these with respect for their peers-and therefore, they learn that sensitivity to others in many instances should and must prevail.

---CAEA students acquire a respect for their own culture and that of others, an interest in others' ways of doing things and curiosity about differences.
+Accordingly, students at CAEA are given frequent opportunities to achieve on individual levels, but they are also expected to balance these with respect for their peers-and therefore, they learn that sensitivity to others in many instances should and must prevail. - --CAEA students acquire a respect for their own culture and that of others, an interest in others' ways of doing things and curiosity about differences.
 In large measure, these goals are achieved by the provision of a wide-ranging and diverse education which encourages students to discuss, debate, experience and take part in whole school experiences.
 These embrace the cultural, social, religious and moral aspects of man-and as such, form the basis for a CAEA education.

-A purpose of education at CAEA is to develop the pupils' understanding and appreciation of the music, art, drama, poetry, science and technology of the society in which they live.
+A purpose of education at CAEA is to develop the students' understanding and appreciation of the music, art, drama, poetry, science and technology of the society in which they live.
 It is, however, appreciated that cultural development is not limited to school and that parents will have a major impact on their child's understanding of the world around them and the historical context of culture.